Luigi Pasinetti: Structural Change and Economic Growth

-In 1993, Pasinetti returned to the problems of structural dynamics with a beautifully compact book (Structural economic dynamics – a theory of the economic consequences of human learning).
-Scant attention has been paid thus far to this book.
-The book explores the complex inter-relations between the structural change of production, of prices and of employment as a necessary consequence of human learning, by carrying out the whole analysis in terms of a "pure labour model", i.e., a model in which labour, to be intended as human activity in general, is the only factor of production.
-This book has (incorrectly) been interpreted as an extreme simplification of the process of structural dynamics, and this may explain why it has been neglected so far.
-But in fact, it goes to the very heart of the complex movements that are taking place in post-industrial societies as an effect of the accumulation and diffusion of knowledge.
-When these aspects will be fully understood, it may well emerge as containing the most fundamental of all the theoretical concepts thus far conceived by Pasinetti to interpret the basic economic features of the newly shaped world in which we live.
+In 1993, Pasinetti returned to the problems of structural dynamics with a book (Structural economic dynamics – a theory of the economic consequences of human learning).
+This book explores the inter-relations between the structural change of production, of prices, and of employment as a necessary consequence of human learning, by carrying out the analysis in terms of a "pure labour model", i.e., a model in which labour, to be intended as human activity in general, is the only factor of production.
+This book has (incorrectly) been interpreted as an extreme simplification of the process of structural dynamics.

 Vertically integrated sectors and their importance for the dynamic analysis

 The deep study developed by Pasinetti in Structural Change and Economic Growth on the dynamics of growth of industrial systems led to the development of an entirely new analytical tool: the concept of vertically integrated sectors.

 In fact, in the 1965 paper, from which Structural Change was later developed, the notion of vertically integrated sector was already present, though more as a simplifying assumption than as a really important analytical concept.
 The publication of Sraffa's book Production of commodities by means of commodities in 1960 motivated Pasinetti to reflect on the importance of such a concept.
 As pointed out by Pasinetti: